tguerin/newton/website/docs/custom.md

 1. `shape`: can be `CircleShape`, `SquareShape` or `ImageShape`
 2. `size`: `width` and `height` of the particle
 3. `color`: the particle color see [ParticleColor](https://pub.dev/documentation/newton_particles/latest/newton_particles/ParticleColor-class.html), doesn't apply for the `ImageShape`
+4. `postEffectBuilder`: from last particle position you can trigger a chain reaction

 ## Custom Particle